Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 You have got Screenshots that help you explain your problem better?
 Just add them here.

 **Version** <br>
-Please tell us what Version of Opencomputers you are using.
+Please tell us what Version of OpenComputers and Minecraft you are using.